grpc/proposal/L56-objc-bazel-support.md

 When `#import`-ing `.proto` and `.pb*.{h,m}` files, always use their *absolute paths* from the `WORKSPACE` root.

-### Compatibility with Google3
+### Compatibility with the internal repository

-In order to smoothen the transition to Google3, we defined a function in `//bazel/grpc_build_system.bzl` that is loaded in `src/objective-c/BUILD` - `grpc_objc_library`.
+In order to smoothen the transition to the internal repository, we defined a wrapper rule in `//bazel/grpc_build_system.bzl` that is loaded in `src/objective-c/BUILD` - `grpc_objc_library`.
 In the open-source version, this function solely passes the attributes to a `native.objc_library`.
-In Google3, however, the implementation of this function is different; it passes a subset of the attributes to `native.objc_library` and injects some dependencies and generates other targets according to circumstances.

-In Google3, `//src/objective-c:grpc_objc_client` does not depend directly on `//:grpc`.
-Instead, it depends on a different `//:grpc_objc` target.
-Switching it to depend directly on `//:grpc` causes duplicated symbols so it's not practical.
-Therefore, in `//bazel:grpc_build_system.bzl`'s `grpc_generate_one_off_target()`, I generated an alias from `//:grpc_objc` to `//:grpc`.
+The implementation is different in the internal repository.
+I generated an alias from `//:grpc_objc` to `//:grpc` for the same reason.

-### Example
+### Usage Example

 Consider the hierarchy from the above section and further suppose that `world.proto` imports both `hello.proto` and `grpc.proto`.
 Also suppose that `grpc.proto` and `world.proto` have service stubs defined which we would like to use.